sulaymon-iskandarov/boilerplate-code-django-dashboard/SPECS.md

 > STATUS: **Work in progress**

-Implemented in a separate application "charts" - Features:
+Implemented in a separate application `charts` - Features:

 - Manage orders and display the information visually using charts and widgets
 - Table `Transaction` saves the information (previously defined by the `API` feature).